-Now, my agent hasn’t called me back with a booking yet, no biggie.
-He/She may still call.
-Avails happen, and don’t always move to booked.
-Is it disappointing, um yeah!
-Do they call to tell me I’m not on avail anymore, um no there’s no time for that, which means there’s a lot of work happening…so what does that mean…I keep it moving onto the next opportunity.
+Now, my agent hasn’t called me back with a booking yet.
+Avails don’t always move to booked and it’s highly disappointing (all the daydreams of how I planned to spend that money) And do they call to tell me I’m not on avail anymore, usually there isn’t time for that.
+Which means there must be a lot of work and deals happening, so that means I need to keep moving forward.

 Moral of the story stay ready from having to get ready, and show up uninvited, because rarely are people just holding an invitation for your dream, you normally have to knock on doors, get turned away (rejected), and knock on another door, just as confidently as you did the first.

-Don’t wait for an invitation to somewhere you’re suppose to be 😉
+Don’t wait for an invitation to somewhere you’re suppose to be.